TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 |   header | [Common response](#Response)| Yes   |

+<a id="delete-a-project-common-role-group-in-the-organization"></a>
-### Delete a project common role group in the organization
+### Delete a project common role group in the organization { #delete-a-project-common-role-group-in-the-organization }

 > DELETE "/v1/organizations/{org-id}/project-role-groups"

 API to delete a project common role group.

+<a id="delete-a-project-common-role-group-in-the-organization-required-permissions"></a>
 #### Required permissions
 `Organization.Project.RoleGroup.Delete`

+<a id="delete-a-project-common-role-group-in-the-organization-request-parameter"></a>
 #### Request Parameter